Beans Recipe – High-Protein

 According to Style Craze, plantains can help improve your blood pressure for a healthy heart.
 These can also help relieve stress levels, boost immunity, and promote weight loss.

-Aside from adding these to the beans recipe, you can also convert ripe plantains into Roasted Plantains, Steamed Plantains, or even Plantain Porridge!
+Aside from adding these to the beans recipe, you can also convert ripe plantains into Roasted Plantains, Steamed Plantains, or even Plantain Porridge to go with the High-Protein Beans.

 Herbs and spices

 Choose the best seasoning to give life to the dish you’re cooking!
-This recipe uses smoked paprika, mixed herbs, curry powder, garlic powder, onion granules, mace, all-purpose seasoning, sea salt, coriander, cardamom, cumin, fenugreek, and garam masala.
+You’ll need smoked paprika, mixed herbs, curry powder, garlic powder, onion granules, mace, all-purpose seasoning, sea salt, coriander, cardamom, cumin, fenugreek, and garam masala.

 Onions

 Always make your dishes better with onions.
-In this recipe, I suggest turning them into a paste to mix well into the beans.
+In this recipe, I suggest using a food processor to turn them into a paste to mix well into the beans.
 The onions add a distinct pungent flavor to the dish.

 Oil